 How to prevent and treat fleas

 Killing fleas at multiple life stages helps break the flea life cycle and prevent flea bites on your dog.
-That’s why many veterinarians recommend pet owners use a product that both treats and prevents fleas.
+That's why it's important to use a product that treats and prevents fleas.

 These products work in 2 ways: